Akbarsait/mac-apps/README.md

 ## Quick Tips
 - **Map a Network Drive in Mac**
-1. In Finder,hit Command+K to bring up “Connect to Server” or click Go > Connect to Server
+1. In Finder,hit Command+K to bring up “Connect to Server” or click Go > Connect to Server.
-2. Enter the network path you’re trying to map (e.g. smb://mydrivepath/compnetwork/) and click Connect
+2. Enter the network path you’re trying to map (e.g. smb://mydrivepath/compnetwork/) and click Connect.
-2. Enter login credentials and click OK to mount the network drive
+3. Enter login credentials and click OK to mount the network drive.